snowdonr/pyms-minerva/UserGuide/gcms_data_derived_objects.rst

 .. note:: This example is in `pyms-demo/31 <../pyms-demo/31/31.html>`__

 The method :meth:`write() <pyms.IonChromatogram.IonChromatogram.write>`
-of an :class:`IonChromatogram <pyms.IonChromatogram.IonChromatogram>`
+of an :class:`~pyms.IonChromatogram.IonChromatogram`
-object allows one to save the ion chromatogram object to a file:
+object allows the ion chromatogram to be saved to a file:

     >>> tic.write("output/tic.dat", minutes=True)
     >>> ic.write("output/ic.dat", minutes=True)